Getting kids off the couch, away from screens, and into the seat.

 There is something special about building and maintaining the trails you ride.
 It instills a sense of pride and accomplishment within oneself.
 That is why GBP has always strived to put shovels in the hands of the kids who visit and ride our trails.
 Volunteers are the heart and sole of Gators Bike park and the time they put into our trail system is vital.
 Ongoing trail days insure a safe riding environment along with adding challenging features and rideable skill builders along the path.
 One constant battle that Gators has is flooding, giving it the nickname “The Swamp”.
 The spillover from rain empties from the parking lot directly into the bike park causing flooding and unridable conditions.
 To help find a solution to this problem, GBP partnered up with Green Apple to BUILD a rain garden that would catch the spill over and contain it until it could properly drain.
 The addition of the rain garden has had an immense positive effect on keeping the trails dry but occasional downpours still cause flooding in the park.
 Another BUILD project that has given GBPark access to more trails and has more than doubled the size of the bike park was the addition of the bike bridge.
-With the Rogers family overseeing the project, and securing donations, finding resources and machinery to help with the build, and countless volunteer hours, Gators now has a top-notch bike bridge!
-This 2-lane bridge was built over a drainage ditch and, with a partnership with Columbus Recs and Parks, now leads trail users directly to phase 2’s Flow Trail.
+With the Rogers family overseeing the project and securing donations, finding resources and machinery to help with the build, and countless volunteer hours, Gators now has a top-notch bike bridge.
+This 2-lane bridge was built over a drainage ditch and, with a partnership with Columbus Recreation and Parks, now leads trail users directly to Phase 2’s Flow Trail.
 A properly built flow trail offers users a “rollercoaster” experience as they whoop and swoosh up and down hills.
-At the time of this article, and with the help of Rizek Construction, 2 wood berms are under construction and will soon offer riders a banked berm slingshot sensation as they head back up the flow trail hill.
+With the help of Rizek Construction, two wood berms were completed and offers riders a banked berm, slingshot sensation as they head back up the flow trail hill.

 Bike Park Parties & Events